elastic/opentelemetry-collector-components/connector/signaltometricsconnector/README.md

   value: <ottl_value_expression>
 ```

-- [Optional] `max_size` represents the maximum number of buckets per positive or
+- [**Optional**] `max_size` represents the maximum number of buckets per positive or
   negative number range.
 Defaults to `160`.
-- [Optional] `count` represents an OTTL expression to extract the count to be recorded
+- [**Optional**] `count` represents an OTTL expression to extract the count to be recorded
-  in the exponential histogram from the underlying telemetry.
-If no expression is
+  in the exponential histogram from the incoming data.
+If no expression is provided
-  provided then it defaults to the count of the signal i.e. [adjusted count](https://opentelemetry.io/docs/specs/otel/trace/tracestate-probability-sampling-experimental/#adjusted-count)
+  then it defaults to the count of the signal i.e. [adjusted count](https://opentelemetry.io/docs/specs/otel/trace/tracestate-probability-sampling-experimental/#adjusted-count)
   for spans and count for others.
   [OTTL converters](https://pkg.go.dev/github.com/open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs#readme-converters) can be used to transform the data.
-- [Required] `value` represents an OTTL expression to extract the value to be recorded
+- [**Required**] `value` represents an OTTL expression to extract the value to be recorded
-  in the exponential histogram from the underlying telemetry.
+  in the exponential histogram from the incoming data.
   [OTTL converters](https://pkg.go.dev/github.com/open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs#readme-converters) can be used to transform the data.

 ### Attributes